tkub/scwc/README.md

   -o, --overwrite         overwrite output file
   -r, --remove <range>    attribute indices to remove e.g.) 1,3-5,8
 ```
-It requires an input file in the dense/sparse ARFF, CSV, and LIBSVM
+It requires an input file in the dense/sparse ARFF, CSV, or LIBSVM
 formats.
 Unless an output file is specified, it creates a new data
 file in the same format as the input file by removing the unselected
 features from the input file.